 We were still sitting ducks, but now at least there were three of us.

-Everywhere around us was still filled with that eerie, breath-holding tense silence.
+Everywhere around us was still filled with that eerie, breath-holding, very tense silence.

-Shortly after that, the police arrived and the rest became a confused jumble of people, tears, interviews, conversation and reflection.
+Shortly after that, the police arrived and the rest became a confused jumble of people, tears, interviews, conversation, and reflection.
 We found out later what had happened was this.
 A man had approached one of the young tellers, possibly a trainee, with a note.
-The young bewildered teller had not known what to do or how to respond.
-The teller next to her witnessed her hesitation and came over to see what was happening, looked at the note and politely said to the man, “I’m sorry, sir, you will have to go over to the side and complete a withdrawal form!” :~
+The young, bewildered teller had not known what to do or how to respond.
+The teller next to her witnessed her hesitation and came over to see what was happening, looked at the note and politely told the man, “I’m sorry, sir, you will have to go over to the side and complete a withdrawal form!” :o

 As we speed exponentially towards the last days, now more than ever we need to pray for our Godly leaders who are holding fast to Biblical truth and authority.
 Standing up there in the open and facing heavy enemy sniper fire, loudly proclaiming Jesus.